 Truthfully, most students don’t open a book and learn by themselves.
 They take a que from the teacher and act accordingly.
 And many parents don’t take an active role in their child’s education, the state has been put in charge of that.
 So it’s the state’s job to ensure a proper education for all, and if a teacher is in the way of that, fire them.
 Education is so important, why jepordize it?

 I think everyone should work to preform at a certain standard and if you aren’t preforming up to par, you get fired.
 That’s the way the capitalist society works, like it or not.
 Why should teachers be held to another standard.

 That being said, there are many great teacher’s I’ve had in public schools, and they aren’t getting fired because they are doing their jobs, teaching and inspiring students to learn.
-They are the creme of the crop and shouldn’t get draged down by useless teachers.posted over 3 years ago
+They are the creme of the crop and shouldn’t get draged down by useless teachers.posted about 4 years ago

 It’s not the firing of poor teachers that’s the problem.
-It’s using an unproven or flawed system, like national testing, to determine who is a poor teacher.posted over 3 years ago
+It’s using an unproven or flawed system, like national testing, to determine who is a poor teacher.posted about 4 years ago

-My cheerleading coach just got fired from my school because of budget cuts and because she can’t teach she can’t cheer :( it’s so sad too because it’s my senior year and everythingposted over 3 years ago
+My cheerleading coach just got fired from my school because of budget cuts and because she can’t teach she can’t cheer :( it’s so sad too because it’s my senior year and everythingposted about 4 years ago

 I love reading everyone’s point of view.
 For GirlinthePaperDress I don’t agree that the state should have to do a parent’s job.
 Learning starts within in the home.
 A teacher and the state can only do so much.
 Your morals,ethics and point of view are based not only on what your taught by society.
 Its based on what your taught and observe in your household.
 When kids aren’t encouraged to learn by their own families that’s what endangers a child’s education.
 So if there ever came a time where the child did have a bad teacher he/she could report it to a parent and the parent should take the issue up with the school.posted about 4 years ago